 Is It A Good Time To Buy A New Ryzen CPU?

-That said, if you’d like to keep your PC future-proof and want to keep it open for a potential upgrade a few years down the line, it might be a good idea to wait for the Ryzen 6000 lineup (if they end up calling them that) and the AM5 socket.
+That said, if you’d like to keep your PC future-proof and want to keep it open for a potential upgrade a few years down the line, it might be a good idea to wait for the Ryzen 6000 lineup and the AM5 socket, especially since they are quite close now.

 Of course, if you need a new PC immediately and you don’t like planning for too far into the future, now would be as good a time as any to upgrade.